 Once accepted into the Physician Assistant Program, the following supplemental information must be provided by the applicant prior to matriculation into the Physician Assistant Program.
-For applicants admitted through the PA Fast Track, the schedule for submitting supplemental information may vary due to different chosen matriculation dates.
+For applicants admitted as a PA Fast Track, the schedule for submitting supplemental information may vary due to different chosen matriculation dates.
 Specific instructions and timelines will be outlined in each individual's letter of acceptance.

 - Technical Standards form

 - Tuberculosis Screening (included on the immunization form)